Fojx/SimplePortScan/README.md

 # SimplePortScan
-An SImple PortScanner on python2.7
+A SImple PortScanner on python2.7

 by : Fojx